-- Divide the participants in five smaller groups of 8-10. - Give each group one theme to prepare a role play. - Group 1- You are meeting 50 adolescent girls in a Government high school, how will you tell them about the dangers of human trafficking. - Group 2- You are meeting 50 young college students in a degree college, how will you tell them about the dangers of human trafficking. - Group 3- You are meeting 50 parents of your students what will you tell them about the dangers of human trafficking. - Group 4-You are meeting 30 boys in Government High School, how will you tell them about the dangers of human trafficking. - Group 5- You are meeting 20 students(boys & girls) who are addicted to mobile.
-How will you tell them about the dangers of human trafficking and online safety? - Give the group 20 minutes to prepare. - Ask them to re-join and present their role plays to the larger group. - Summarize the major points from each play. - Give a brief presentation on any points that was not covered specially focusing on setting up community vigilant groups.
+- Divide the participants in five smaller groups of 8-10 - Give each group one theme to prepare a role play - Group 1- You are meeting 50 adolescent girls in a Government high school, how will you tell them about the dangers of human trafficking - Group 2- You are meeting 50 young college students in a degree college, how will you tell them about the dangers of human trafficking - Group 3- You are meeting 50 women from self-help groups what will you tell them about the dangers of human trafficking - Group 4-You are meeting 30 boys in Government High School, how will you tell them about the dangers of human trafficking - Group 5- You are meeting 15 men from the local youth group what will you tell them about the dangers of human trafficking - Give the group 20 minutes to prepare - Ask them to re-join and present their role plays to the larger group - Summarize the major points from each play. - Give a brief presentation on any points that was not covered specially focusing on setting up community vigilant groups.

-- Ensure that the you brief the participants on the following lines: - Each target group has their own needs, their own perception about the problem and they come from different educational status. - Anything conveyed should be age appropriate, gender appropriate and should connect to the acts that particular group. - Any information given should cover the dangers, consequences and what should be done in case of such happening. - When one group is presenting all other participants should become target group, for example when Group 1 is presenting the audience participants will be adolescent girls in a high school. - The role play should not be more than 5 minutes. - While summarizing ensure that all the points that was not covered by the participants is covered and special mention is made of forming community vigilant groups refer Resource Guide Activity 1.1.
+- Ensure that the you brief the participants on the following lines: - Each target group has their own needs, their own perception about the problem and they come from different educational status - Anything conveyed should be age appropriate, gender appropriate and should connect to the acts that particular group - Any information given should cover the dangers, consequences and what should be done in case of such happening - When one group is presenting all other participants should become target group, for example when Group 1 is presenting the audience participants will be adolescent girls in a high school - The role play should not be more than 5 minutes - While summarizing ensure that all the points that was not covered by the participants is covered and special mention is made of forming community vigilant groups refer Resource Guide Activity 1.1.